 Real Estate Transactions

-A Phase I Environmental Site Assessment, commonly referred to as an ESA, or Phase I ESA, is completed prior to the closure of a real estate transaction can be used to satisfy the requirements of CERCLA’s (Comprehensive Environmental Response, Compensation and Liability Act) innocent landowner defense under All Appropriate Inquiries (AAI).
+A Phase I Environmental Site Assessment, commonly referred to as an ESA, or Phase I ESA, is completed before the closure of a real estate transaction can be used to satisfy the requirements of CERCLA’s (Comprehensive Environmental Response, Compensation and Liability Act) innocent landowner defense under All Appropriate Inquiries (AAI).

 Mostly Commercial Properties